SuperAwesomeLTD/sa-adobeair-sdk/docs/01 Getting Started/02 Integrate.md

 ### Adding the SDK

 In Flash Builder, right-click on your project and select `Properties`.
 In the window that appears, select `ActionScript Build Path` and then the `Library path` tab.
-Once there, click on the `Add SWC` button and browse to where you downloaded the `SuperAwesome_AIR_v3Beta.swc` file and click OK.
+Once there, click on the `Add SWC` button and browse to where you downloaded the `SuperAwesome_AIR_v3Beta.swc` and `SuperAwesome_FlashAIR_CommonLib.swc` files, select them and click OK.

 It's a good idea to save the .swc file somewhere save, maybe inside a `libs` subfolder in `/project_root`.